How Many Attempts to Unlock iPhone? 2026 Guide

 Step 1Launch TunesKit iPhone Unlocker

 To begin with, please connect your iPhone to the computer.
-When your iPhone is detected, click on the Unlock iOS Screen option.
+When your iPhone is detected, click Unlock iOS Screen.

 Step 2Put iPhone into DFU Mode or Recovery Mode